aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 .. note::

     To quickly perform a single command on a profile that is not the default, use the ``-p/--profile`` option:
-    For example, ``verdi -p generic profile show`` will display the configuration of the ``generic`` profile, despite it not being the current default profile.
+    For example, ``verdi -p generic code list`` will display the codes for the ``generic`` profile, despite it not being the current default profile.

 Importing data